Spirituality

 Ceremonies & Sacred Meditations have been part of the human experience for tens of thousands of years.
 They are no less powerful today than they were when performed by our ancient ancestors, underneath the stars.
 These rites of passage and holy rituals satisfy our longing for spiritual communion, personal & collective healing, and a reverent, intimate understanding of our place within the primordial universe.
 To participate in such an experience is to dedicate oneself to the mysterious adventure of continual awakening.

-Unlike the more fantastical, vision-producing plant medicines, hapé (also known as rapé or hapeh) is not a psychedelic.
-It is a legal mixture of dried Amazonian plants—typically sacred tobacco combined with ashes from specific trees, vines, or flowers.
-Most of the hapés I offer are made with ashes from the bark of the medicinal Tsunu tree, known for its stabalizing and protective properties.
+Hapé is often thought of as being masculine, benevolent, and wise.
+Indigenous peoples across South America use hapé to clear their energy, reconnect with the Earth, and center themselves.
+Unlike the more fantastical, vision-producing plant medicines, hapé (also known as rapé or hapeh—or to the Yawanawá: rume ) is not a psychedelic.
+It is a legal mixture of dried Amazonian plants, typically sacred tobacco (mapacho) combined with ashes from specific trees, vines, or flowers.
+Most of the hapés I offer are made with ashes from the bark of the medicinal Tsunu tree, known for its stabilizing and protective properties.

-Hapé's energy is personified as masculine, benevolent, loving, and wise, and "grandfatherly".
-Indigenous tribes across South America use hapé to clear their energy, reconnect with the Earth, and center themselves.
-Hapé is a very embodied experience; you are unlikely to journey to alternative dimensions, dissolve into non-form, or see wild visions.
-Of course, if you are a seasoned meditator and/or have rich visions and out-of-body experiences naturally, you may have such an experience when receiving hapé.
-However, hapé mostly keeps you grounded in your physical body in a very Earthly, present, state of being.
-That is one of its great gifts: it helps you stay centered & clear.
-There is no risk of getting lost in a fireworks show of abstract, overwhelming imagery.
+Being served hapé is a very embodied experience; you are unlikely to journey to alternative dimensions, dissolve into non-form, or see wild visions.
+Of course, if you are a seasoned meditator and/or have rich visions and out-of-body experiences naturally, that's another story... but hapé mostly keeps you grounded in your physical body in a very Earthly, present state of being.
+There is no risk of misinterpreting a fireworks show of imagery because there is no psychedelic 'shock and awe' during a hapé meditation.

 Receiving Hapé